SteamedPears/Code-Review/INSTALL.md

 Instructions:

-(Assuming ssh`d into server, pulled latest repo and reading this.)
+(Assuming ssh'd into server, pulled latest repo and reading this.)

  1. cd to root directory
  2. run bin/update_server.sh